 Knowing how long fish live and the number of different age groups in a fish population is essential to sustainably manage Alaska’s valuable fisheries.
-NOAA Fisheries scientists are evaluating the use of machine-based technology -- Fourier Transform-Near Infrared Spectroscopy (FT-NIRS) of otoliths -- to determine fish age.
+NOAA Fisheries scientists are evaluating the use of machine-based technology—Fourier Transform-Near Infrared Spectroscopy (FT-NIRS) of otoliths—to determine fish age.
 Initial results on Bering Sea walleye pollock otoliths suggest with this technology NOAA Fisheries will be able to determine the age of fish more quickly and cost-effectively.
-Efficiency is likely to vary by species, however, for pollock preliminary estimates of efficiency could improve by 600%-800%.
+Efficiency is likely to vary by species.
+However, for pollock preliminary estimates of efficiency could improve by 600 percent to 800 percent.

 “This could transform, even revolutionize, the way we collect age data,” says Dr. Thomas Helser of the Alaska Fisheries Science Center Age and Growth Program, who is spearheading the effort.
 “FT-NIRS analysis is rapid and repeatable, and our preliminary analysis for eastern Bering Sea walleye pollock is highly promising.”

 Age data are critical for understanding population dynamics of commercially fished species and providing management advice.
 Assessing populations of the Nation’s biggest fisheries is complex and requires a lot of age data.

 Conventional ageing methods estimate the age of each fish by visually counting annual growth rings on its otoliths, or ear bones, under a microscope.
 Handling time per otolith is 3–5 minutes, plus additional time for quality control readings.
 With over 60,000 age requests coming in each year to NOAA’s Alaska Fisheries Science Center Age and Growth Program, this means a big investment in time, effort, and money.